Facebook Pixel Satisfactory Academic Progress | Western Kentucky University

 V. FREQUENCY OF SAP REVIEW PROCESS

 Students will be subject to a review of their satisfactory academic progress standing at the end of each payment period.
 This is inclusive to Fall terms, Spring terms, and Summer terms.
-Students who take Winter term (J-term) courses will be subject to their next SAP review at the end of the subsequent Spring term; for federal financial aid awarding purposes, students are not awarded aid for Winter term, but can use their Spring aid to help cover their Winter term cost, if eligible.
-Students enrolled in any term are subject to a SAP review at the end of that term regardless of whether any Title IV aid was received; therefore, this could impact a student’s subsequent semesters academic progress status.
+Students who take Winter term courses will be subject to their next SAP review at the end of the subsequent Spring term; for federal financial aid awarding purposes, students are not awarded aid for Winter term, but can use their Spring aid to help cover their Winter term cost, if eligible.
+Students enrolled in any term are subject to a SAP review at the end of that term regardless of whether any Title IV aid was received.
+Therefore, the SAP review process could have an impact on a student’s SAP status and eligibility to receive Title IV aid in subsequent semesters, even if no Title IV aid was received in a semester of review.
+SAP status is based on enrollment, rather than receipt of Title IV aid, for every term.

 VI.
 FAILURE TO MEET SAP REQUIREMENTS

-Students who fail to meet either the Grade Point Average or Pace components of the SAP policy are placed on warning status for the subsequent semester.
+Students who fail to meet either the qualitative (refer to section III) or quantitative (refer to section IV components of the SAP policy are placed on warning status for the subsequent semester.
 In addition, students admitted to the University on probation are likewise placed on warning status with the Department of Student Financial Assistance.

 VII.
 WARNING STATUS

-Students who are placed on warning status for a particular term and have completed SAP warning requirements must be meeting overall cumulative and institutional qualitative and quantitative SAP requirements by the end of the warning period in order to receive aid for future terms.
+Students who are placed on warning status for a particular term must be meeting overall cumulative and institutional qualitative and quantitative SAP requirements by the end of the warning period in order to receive aid for future terms.
 Students cannot be placed on financial aid warning for consecutive terms; however, students can have multiple terms of a warning period during their academic career.

-Students who do not meet overall SAP standards while on warning status are ineligible for aid for any subsequent semester until they meet the criteria for reinstatement of aid (refer to Section VII) or have gained approval based on an appeal (refer to Section VIII).
+Students who do not meet overall SAP standards while on warning status are ineligible for aid for any subsequent semester until they meet the criteria for reinstatement of aid (refer to Section VIII) or have gained approval based on a successful appeal (refer to Section IX).

-If these requirements are met, the student will be removed from warning status for the next subsequent term and placed in a good standing for federal financial aid purposes.
+If both qualitative and quantitative requirements are met, the student will be removed from warning status for the next subsequent term and placed in a good standing for federal financial aid purposes.

 VIII.
 REINSTATEMENT OF AID